ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ecovacs-deebot/README.md

 ## Known issues

-* For the Deebot Ozmo 930 it is recommended to [schedule a restart](https://www.iobroker.net/#en/documentation/admin/instances.md#The%20page%20content) once a day because there are [some reports](https://github.com/mrbungle64/ioBroker.ecovacs-deebot/issues/24) that the connection is lost after approx. 24 hours
+* For the Deebot Ozmo 930 it is recommended to [schedule a restart](https://www.iobroker.net/#en/documentation/admin/instances.md#The%20page%20content) once a day because there are some reports that the connection is lost after approx. 24 hours.
-* Strange behavior of the battery value on Deebot 900/901.
+* There are also some reports that there's a strange behavior of the battery value on Deebot 900/901.
 It's very likely that this is a firmware bug.
+  * You can use the corresponding option in the adapter config as a workaround.

 ## FAQ